VENICE, SAINT MARK’S: THE GOLDEN ALTARPIECE SAVED…

 34 topazes

-Precisely because of this peculiarity, one might be surprised that the Altarpiece has come to this day without being stolen.
+Given this unique feature, it is surprising that the altarpiece has survived to this day without being stolen.

-Tradition has it that, in fact, there was a particular moment in history where the Golden Pall was in serious danger:
+Tradition has it that, in fact, there was a particular moment in history when the Pala d’Oro was in serious danger:

-Napoleon, who found himself in her presence during the invasion, was misled by an all-Venetian linguistic "game" that allowed her to be saved;
+Napoleon, who found himself face to face with her during the invasion, was deceived by a typically Venetian linguistic “trick” that allowed her to be saved;

-Napoleon, fortunately, understood that the work was all glass (thus worthless) and left it in place, taking other valuables back to France.
+Fortunately, Napoleon realized that the piece was made entirely of glass (and therefore worthless) and left it where it was, taking other valuables back to France instead.

-Thanks to this dialectal qui pro quo , the Golden Pall was saved, granting us the privilege of still being able to admire it in its beautiful original "home."
+Thanks to this dialectal misunderstanding , the Pala d’Oro was saved, granting us the privilege of still being able to admire it in its beautiful original “home.”

 Ph: Prof. Mortel, CC BY 2.0 <https://creativecommons.org/licenses/by/2.0>, via Wikimedia Commons